Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

-Given the two observables $A(0)$ and $B(t)$ introduced in section \ref{sec:no_go_theorem}, the KD quasiprobability encodes the information on their correlations under the process $\mathcal{E}$, which occurs in the time interval $[0,t]$.
-It is thus defined as
+Given the two observables $A(0)$ and $B(t)$ introduced in section \ref{sec:no_go_theorem}, the KD quasiprobability encodes the information on their correlations under the process $\mathcal{E}_t$, which occurs in the time interval $[0,t]$ (we shall omit the subscript $t$ when no confusion arises).
+A standard definition of the (quantum) two-time correlation function between the two observables is~\cite{breuer2002theory,gardiner2004quantum}